10 August 2009

 The ribs were likewise handicapped by the sauce.
-They were cooked to a nice tenderness and had just the right amount of smoky flavor, but the painted on tomato and vinegar sauce was a disppointment.
+They were cooked to a nice tenderness and had just the right amount of smoky flavor, but the painted on tomato and vinegar sauce was a disappointment.

 The pulled pork was pulled directly out of a bath of thick tomato-based barbecue sauce.
 Consequently, the meat was absolutely smothered with sauce.
-The texture was mushy and there was no discernable flavor beyond the onslaught of sauce.
+The texture was mushy and there was no discernible flavor beyond the onslaught of sauce.

 Highlights: Dicky's barbecue sandwich (Pretty Good), Buffalo P's sandwich (Good), Buffalo P's ribs (Pretty Good)

 Disclaimer: Please note that these reports are based on particular servings of barbecue at a particular day and time.
 Barbecue can be prone to fluctuation.
 Your experiences may vary.

 More reports in this series:

 Part 5 - Clarksville Highway